top of page

 James Ron is an author and social scientist whose work has taken him to Africa, Asia, Latin America, and the Middle East.

-He reported for the Associated Press in Jerusalem and was a field investigator and program evaluator for CARE, Human Rights Watch, the International Committee of the Red Cross, and the governments of Canada and Switzerland.
+Before and during his academic work, James reported for the Associated Press in Jerusalem and worked as a program evaluator for CARE, the International Committee of the Red Cross, and agencies of the governments of Canada and Switzerland.
+He published major reports for Human Rights Watch on violations of international law in the Palestinian Territories and Turkey, and documented war crimes and human rights abuses in Chechnya, Kosovo, and Nigeria.

 James worked for many years as a volunteer evaluator for Life for a Child, an Australian charity providing insulin and other life-saving supplies to children with Type 1 diabetes in low-income countries.
 The organization's mission is close to his heart, as his son was diagnosed with the autoimmune condition at a young age.

-www.jamesron.com | www.jamesron.org | www.jamesron.net@james_ron01
+medium.com/@james-ron | www.jamesron.com | www.jamesron.org | www.jamesron.net | @james_ron01

 CONTACT